alandsilva26/Pattern/Compilers.md

  Click Environment Variables
  In User variables
  Add new Path
- Give a suitable Variable Name and add Varible Value as
+ Give a suitable Variable Name and add Varible Value as'''C:\msys64\mingw64\bin''' i.e. path to bin Then Repeat and add'''C:\msys64\ming32\bin''' in this order
-    '''C:\msys64\mingw64\bin'''
-   i.e. path to bin
- Then Repeat and add
-    '''C:\msys64\ming32\bin'''
-   in this order

  Now you are good to go